Jost Van Dyke and Sandy Spit

-Our day-sail begins with a exhilarating sail from Tortola’s West End, past Sandy Cay to Sandy Spit – a true tropical island, tiny and stunningly beautiful.
+Sandy Spit – a true tropical island, tiny and stunningly beautiful.
 We stop there for some snorkeling on the colorful coral reefs in the clear turquoise water.
 Occasionally weather means we anchor off Little Jost Van Dyke and snorkel on the beautiful Diamond reef, another lovely snorkel site.

 Then we set sail for home with a delectable rum punch cocktail for the trip.

-The sail to Norman Island from West End or Road Town is often an exhilarating one.
 Our first stop is at “The Caves” where the treasure was supposedly found in 1915.
 The schools of friendly Yellow tail Jacks and Sergeant Majors will greet you as you snorkel in the calm, clear waters.
 The caves themselves are stunning and atmospheric, a must-see for visitors to the BVI.

-After a scrumptious lunch on the boat, we offer another opportunity to snorkel at “The Indians” which are large rocks we moor near to enable you to snorkel around them.
+We offer another opportunity to snorkel at “The Indians” which are large rocks we moor near to enable you to snorkel around them.
 This is the pinnacle of snorkeling in the BVI, with beautiful corals and underwater canyons; teeming with colorful marine life, including frequent turtle sightings.